rmanaem/dataset-analysis/README.md

 ## License

-Veracity detection is developed under the terms of [MIT License](LICENSE).
+Veracity detection is licensed under the terms of [MIT License](LICENSE).